JakeSteam/blog-history/_drafts/2000-01-01-million-dollar-homepage.md

     - Advertising
 ---

 When I was at school in the early 2000s, the internet was a very different place.
-Bizarre dotcom ideas were exploding everywhere, online shopping was taking over, and digital entrepreneur's moneymaking creativity was unbounded.
-One outcome of this that I strongly remember being covered in mainstream news back in 2005 was [Alex Tew](https://twitter.com/tewy)'s Million Dollar Homepage.
+Websites could be built in a couple of days, and if they had a good idea end up making $1m like [Alex Tew](https://twitter.com/tewy)'s Million Dollar Homepage.
+Read on for a link analysis, colour analysis, and a bit of history!

 ## What was the Million Dollar Homepage?